scipy/scipy/doc/source/tutorial/optimize.rst

         c = [-29, -45, 0, 0]^T

 Next, let's consider the two inequality constraints.
-The first one is a "less than" inequality, so it is already in the form accepted by `linprog`. is a "greater than" inequality. :func:`linprog` only accepts "less than" inequality constraints, so we multiply both sides of the second inequality by :math:`-1` to get:
+The first one is a "less than" inequality, so it is already in the form accepted by `linprog`.
+The second one is a "greater than" inequality, so we need to multiply both sides by :math:`-1` to convert it to a "less than" inequality. sides of the second inequality by :math:`-1` to get:

 .. math::